lilcodelab/Xamarin.Plugin.Calendar/README.md

 ##### TODO
 * ~~screenshot of changed colors~~
 * comment public properties and methods
-* Add deafult public template for Header with "← Month, Year →" format
+* Add default public template for Header with "← Month, Year →" format
 * Update Readme and create wiki pages
+* Create advanced sample (more real-world) in the root of the repo with referenced nuget package

 Josip Ćaleta @lilcodelab